ManuelHentschel/VSCode-R-Debugger/readme.md

 This extension adds debugging capabilities for the R programming language to Visual Studio Code.

-**UPDATE:** The Debugger is now able to debug arbitrary R files and does not depend on a main()-function anymore!

 ## Using the Debugger
 * Install the **R Debugger** extension in VS Code.
 * Install the **vscDebugger** package in R (https://github.com/ManuelHentschel/vscDebugger).